darwingp/darwin/README.md

   - [ ] run-gp parameter for selection operator
         (a function that takes a population and returns an individual)
   - [ ] run-gp parameter for crossover operator
         (a function that takes two individuals and returns a new individual)
+  - [ ] generalize the percentages of all operators too
 - [x] Replace calls to random-choice with rand-nth for clarity
 - [x] Improve terminology and variable names
   - [x] Things like error vs fitness and :total-error vs overall-error